Yang-Zhenyuan/llm-table-assistant/README.md

      ```

      ```python
-     result:
+     llm_table_assistant\z_outputs-example\task1\schema_summaries_1.json

+     "summary": "The actor table stores information about actors, including their names and the last time their records were updated.
+It is typically used in databases related to film or entertainment to manage actor data.",
+     ```

+  2. prompt 2

+     ```python
+     SCHEMA_SUMMARY_PROMPT = """
+     Your task is to describe this schema clearly and concisely for data analysis.
+Produce a STRICT JSON object ONLY in the EXACT shape below.

+     Required JSON shape:
      {
-         "table": "actor",
+       "table": "<table_name>",
-         "summary": "This table contains information about actors, including their unique identifiers and names.
-It is typically used to manage actor data in a film or entertainment database.", "columns": [
-           {
-             "name": "actor_id",
-             "description": "A unique identifier for each actor."
-           },
-           {
-             "name": "first_name",
-             "description": "The first name of the actor."
-           },
-           {
-             "name": "last_name",
-             "description": "The last name of the actor."
-           },
-           {
-             "name": "last_update",
-             "description": "The timestamp of the last update made to the actor's information."
-           }
+       "summary": "<2–3 sentences describing what the table represents, its PURPOSE, and typical analytical use cases.>", "columns": [
+         {"name": "<column_name>", "description": "<plain-English meaning of this column, inferred from name and sample rows if available>"}, ...
        ]
      }

+     Rules:
+     - Output ONLY JSON (no markdown fence, no extra commentary, no extra keys).
+     - Go beyond rephrasing: explain what the table is ABOUT, not just column names.
+     - If a column name is ambiguous, use sample rows (if provided) to infer cautiously.
+     - Keep each column description short (≤1 sentence).
+     """
      ```

-  2. prompt 2

      ```python
+     llm_table_assistant\z_outputs-example\task1\schema_summaries_2.json

+     "summary": "The 'actor' table contains information about actors in a database, including their unique identifiers and names.
+This table is used for managing and analyzing actor data in film and entertainment applications, facilitating queries related to casting and performance records.",
      ```

 ### Task 2

--   **Goal**: Match a user query to the most relevant tables using Task
+-   **Goal**: Match a user query to the most relevant tables using Task1' summaries.
-    1 summaries.

 -   **Run**:

     ``` bash